 Stagnant wages.

-We just heard in the last two weeks that wages are up seven percent.
+We just heard in the last two weeks that wages are up 7%.

 Productivity is way up and wages are too.

-Well, that's been a that's pretty good summation of the way the drive-by media has been handling this.
+Well, that's a pretty good summation of the way the drive-by media has been handling this.

-Pundits looking to assess the national mood regularly cite the results of this question, and did so promiscuously earlier this year when Democrats enjoyed a seemingly insurmountable advantage, 54 to 38 in late June, 51 to 40, right before the Congress August recess.
+Pundits looking to assess the national mood regularly cite the results of this question and did so promiscuously earlier this year when Democrats enjoyed a seemingly insurmountable advantage, 54 to 38 late June, 51 to 40, right before the Congress August recess.

 But then something happened as lawmakers spent August reconnecting with their constituents.

-The advantage for the generic Democrat candidates slipped from eleven points in late July to nine points in early August, then to a statistically insignificant two points, 47 to 45 in late August, August 18th to 20th.
+The advantage for the generic Democrat candidate slipped from 11 points in late July to nine points in early August, then to a statistically insignificant two points, 47 to 45 in late August, August 18th to 20th.

 Anxious to understand this movement toward Republican candidates, Gallup sorted the responses to the generic ballot question into two new categories.